 Why a Halal Stock Screener Matters for Halal Investing

 If you’re a Muslim looking to invest and grow your wealth in the global stock market, you’ve probably asked yourself the following: ‘How can I find the best halal stocks to invest in?'
-If you want to grow your wealth in a Shariah-compliant manner, a halal stock screener is one of the most essential tools you'll need.

 This is important because not all companies and assets are created equally when it comes to Shariah compliance.
 The global stock market contains companies that are involved in activities that are not compatible with Islamic finance-like gambling and alcohol.
 Similarly, a large proportion of global firms (including well-known ones) are financed through Riba and hold a large amount of Riba-bearing debt.
 These companies would not be considered halal stocks, and investing in them would not qualify as halal investments.

 In a world of ESG and ethical investing, only a halal stock screener can tell you whether your assets align with Islamic finance.
 Without halal stock screening, it’s difficult to assess which stocks are Shariah-compliant or not.
-Similarly, companies are not static, so that means what might be halal today, might not be the case tomorrow, one week, one month or one year from now.

 What are the key indicators or signs to look out for?
 Let’s break it down further.